 Note that we add instructions in the wp-config.php and a mu-plugin on the clone so you don't duplicate media from your site in production on the clone.
 Image display is still functional on the clone.

-In case of problems displaying the resources and media contained in the clone's uploads folder, it’s best to use the "Clone as a new WordPress” feature.
+In case of issues in displaying the resources and media contained in the clone's uploads folder, it’s best to use the "Clone as a new WordPress” feature.

 You only get one clone per WordPress.
 If you wish to create a new clone, you first need to delete the existing clone by clicking on the red button "Delete clone" at the bottom right.